-udevd A daemon that reorders hotplug events before submitting them to udev, thus avoiding various race conditions udevinfoAllows users to query the udev database for information on any device currently present on the system; it also provides a way to query any device in the sysfs tree to help create udev rules udevmonitor Prints the event received from the kernel and the event which udev sends out after rule processing udevsettle Watches the Udev event queue and exits if all current uevents have been handled udevtest Simulates a udev run for the given device, and prints out the name of the node the real udev would have created or (not in CLFS) the name of the renamed network interface udevtrigger Walks the sysfs tree for devices that need to be added to the system.
+udevd A daemon that reorders hotplug events before submitting them to udev, thus avoiding various race conditions udevinfo Allows users to guery the udev database for information on any device currently present on the system; it also provides a way to query any device in the sysfs tree to help create udev rules.
+(Symlink to udevadm)

+udevadm monitor Prints the event received from the kernel and the event which udev sends out after rule processing udevsettle Watches the Udev event queue and exits if all current uevents have been handled.